Sunbury Lock

 Sunbury Lock is a lock complex of the River Thames in England near Walton-on-Thames in north-west Surrey, the third lowest of forty four on the non-tidal reaches.
 The complex adjoins the right, southern bank about 1/2 mi downstream of the Weir Hotel.

 The complex is two locks, old and new, and a narrow concrete divide, which are downstream of the original lock built in 1812.
 The older, hand-operated, was originally built in 1856, seldom used.
 The newer was opened in 1927 by Lord Desborough.
 Rollers and a slope adjoins for the portage (hauling) of small boats.
 The lock adjoins Sunbury Lock Ait.

 The lock has three associated weirs, upstream.
-The main weir is between Sunbury Lock Ait and Wheatley's Ait (north); the latter has two other weirs, one is a small part-time storm weir.
+The main weir is between Sunbury Lock Ait and Wheatley's Ait (north); the latter has two other weirs, one is a small part-time weir used in high flows.

 History

 The earliest major weir locally was built in 1789 specifically to divert water to create a deeper channel for navigation.
 Other such weirs locally were in place since medieval times because of many shoals and flats in the Sunbury, in the period of Old London Bridge (1209-1831) which caused much silting downstream the river locally had minor tidal effects.
 The first plan for a lock was in 1805 with an ambitious lock cut.
 A modified scheme in 1809 resulted in the first lock, later removed, built close to the footbridge to Sunbury Lock Ait, where its lock house of the same year survives.
 The associated long cut above the lock expanded a natural channel beside the island known as Church Island and the lock was opened in 1812.
 The lock had become dilapidated by 1852 and the arrival of water companies planning major water extraction from the section of the river below the lock added an incentive for rebuilding it.
 The lock was moved downstream and opened in 1856; a new lock house was built.
 In 1927 a second lock was added at Sunbury, which was opened by Lord Desborough, then president of the Thames Conservancy.